-3.9.3 Residential Density and Requirements
+3.9.3 3.9.4 Residential Density and Requirements

-Each residential unit shall require 1/15 acre of developable land located on the same lot as the unit.
+Each residential dwelling unit shall require 1/15 acre of developable land located on the same lot as the unit.
 This equals a residential density of 15 units per acre.
 The residential density shall be calculated as provided in section 4.12

 Residential dwelling units shall be restricted to the floors above or below the main floor of any building and shall not be allowed on the main floor.
 These units may only be approved as part of a mixed-use Planned Unit Development.
 All residential dwelling units are required to meet Vermont Fire and Building Safety Code